SCons/scons/testing/framework/test-framework.rst

 -------------------------------------

-End-to-end tests exist to verify hardened parts of the public interface: featurers documented in the reference manual that are available to use in a project.
+End-to-end tests exist to verify hardened parts of the public interface: features documented in the reference manual that are available to use in a project.
 They accomplish this by themselves being complete (though usually very small) SCons projects.
 Unit tests are more for testing internal interfaces which may